uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-provider-configuration.md

 ##### Specific Provider Options

-You can instruct Portal-Gateway to consider (or not consider) the container by setting `portal.enable` to true or false.
+You can instruct Uniport-Gateway to consider (or not consider) the container by setting `portal.enable` to true or false.
 This option overrides the value of `exposedByDefault`.

 ```yaml
 labels: